-In regard to NF, "At present, no established guidelines or specific management recommendations for patients with NF have been identified.
-An individualized symptomatic approach to treatment is recommended (Kumar et al., 2016)."
+Regarding NF, "At present, no established guidelines or specific management recommendations for patients with NF have been identified.
+An individualized symptomatic approach to treatment is recommended" (Kumar et al., 2016).
 To date, the only NBIA guidelines published concerning diagnosis and management of the condition is pantothenate kinase-associated neurodegeneration (PKAN, formerly called Hallervorden-Spatz syndrome) (Hogarth et al., 2017).

-American Gastroenterological Association (Ko et al., 2020)
+American Gastroenterological Association (AGA)